With more than 200 outlet centres across the US, cost-conscious shoppers are travelling further to bag a bargain on big brands.

 Empire Outlets, Staten Island NYC

-Empire Outlets, New York City’s first outlet mall, is finally expected to open in April 2019 at Staten Island, with popular brands like Old Navy, GAP, Banana Republic, Nordstrom Rack and H&M all under one roof.
+Empire Outlets, New York City’s first outlet mall, is finally expected to open in April 2019 at the St George Ferry Terminal at Staten Island, with more than 100 brand names like Old Navy, GAP, Banana Republic, Nordstrom Rack and H&M all under one roof.
 However, the opening has already been pushed back four times since it was announced in 2012, so it’s anyone’s guess whether this place will open anytime soon.

 Los Angeles Premium Outlets